kens761/kens-blog/src/blog/RoleasaStepParent.md

 My hope for her as she grows in maturity she will become like her older sister and she will learn to bridle her tongue.
 Otherwise, I fear it will get get her into trouble.

-In closing, I'd like to express my thankfulness to God for bringing me to the Philippines and my everlasting gratefullness for giving me such a beautiful and loving family.
+In closing, I'd like to express my thankfulness to God for bringing me to the Philippines and my everlasting gratefulness for giving me such a beautiful and loving family.
 It is my reward, I think, for living a life full of faith.

 </div>